Communication Tools for FMIGs

 Communicating with your classmates and faculty is key to having a successful FMIG.
 One FMIG saw their membership grow just by advertising events two weeks in advance and having their events at the same place and at the same time every month.
 Another FMIG sent text messages to members to remind them about upcoming meetings and events.

 Spreading the Word on Campus

 - Check to see if your school’s e-mail system allows class-wide or school-wide e-mails.
 This is a great way to advertise your programming and meetings.

-- Use school bulletin boards for posters and postcards - you can request free postcards and posters from the AAFP, email Ashley Bentley at firstname.lastname@example.org for more information.
+- Use school bulletin boards for posters and postcards.
+You can request free postcards and posters from the AAFP.

-In addition to communicating with students through conferences, mailings and handouts, the AAFP also has five regional Listservs specifically for FMIG members and student leaders.
-These are a great way to stay in touch with the AAFP and FMIGs in your region and to gain information about best practices.
+In addition to communicating with students through conferences, email and handouts, the AAFP also hosts an online community specifically for FMIG members and student leaders from across the country.

 Regional Coordinators and National Coordinator

 Your regional coordinator is a great resource for information about the AAFP and FMIG Network.
 Don’t hesitate to contact any Regional Coordinator about programming ideas, FMIG events or other questions you may have about your FMIG.